-West Berkshire Council reduces manual processes with a self-service permit application portal
+West Berkshire Council permit application reduces manual processes

 An automated permit application portal has helped West Berkshire Council's waste team eliminate manual processes and better serve its residents.

 West Berkshire Council was created as a single-tier (unitary) authority after the separation of Berkshire County Council in 1998.
 West Berkshire Council serves more than 159,000 people across a semi-rural area stretching from Lambourn and Hungerford in the East to Purley-on-Thames and Burghfield in the West.
 This is an area of gently rolling, chalk Downlands, classified as part of the North Wessex Downs Area of Outstanding Natural Beauty (AONB), which includes parts of all the five National Character areas.

 The challenge: ageing manual processes for household waste permit applications